DerekRobin/Survival-Analysis-of-OSS-Projects/README.md

 # CSC578B-Project
 This repository contains materials related to the course project for UVic CSC578B.

 The resulting paper from this project has been accepted for publication at ICPC 2022.
-The paper can be found in `report/report.pdf`.
+The paper can be found in `/report/report.pdf` and all related code can be found in `/Analysis&Data`.